 Each conditional statement of this logic table consists of an identifier and two memory locations (called variables 6.2.1) that remember the last command given for any items that they are 'watching', a logic operator or function, and a delay timer.
-Each conditional may generate (produce) up to four events when it evaluates to true, or optionally after any delay is complete.
+Each conditional may generate (produce) up to four events when it evaluates to true, when it evaluates to false, or optionally after any delay is complete.
 These 'Variables' allow decision making, even over power failures.

 To calculate this logic, the Tower LCC keeps a list of all events that can change the state of any variable.
 Any time one of these events is seen on the bus, a pass is made through the Logic table.
 Each variable is checked for a match to the new event, and changed if appropriate.
-Any change, or optionally just a match, will reevaluate each logic conditional containing the variable.
+Unless set to 'None', any change, or optionally a match, will reevaluate each logic conditional containing the variable.
 If the conditional is found to be 'true' then up to 4 action (producer) events will be sent.